OwenTucker/OwenTucker/README.md

 Currently a student at Emory University pursuing a BS in Computer Science and a minor in French

-- 🔭 I’m currently working on making games on Godot, and 3D enviroments on Blender
+- I’m currently working on making games on Godot, and 3D enviroments on Blender:
-- 🌱 I’m currently learning Java, C#, Python
+- I’m currently learning Java, C#, Python
 - Pokemon Lover!